Monster0506/dotfiles/README.md

 As a shell, I use bash with the [starship](https://starship.rs) prompt, and, as such, there is a starship configuration file there.
 I don't often change those settings.

+I use [ranger](https://ranger.github.io/) as a file manager, and there is also a ranger config file there with some pretty basic configurations

 ### ViM Plugins